Legal Privacy

 Right to erasure and immutable records

-Active partnerships
+Active memberships

-Closed partnerships
+Closed memberships

 Access and correction

-You may request access to the personal information we hold about you at any time by contacting us at hello@cogsaustralia.org.
+You may request access to the personal information we hold about you at any time by contacting admin@cogsaustralia.org.
 If any information is inaccurate, you may request a correction.
 We will respond within 30 days.

 Deletion

 You may request deletion of your personal information.
 Where deletion is possible and not subject to a legal retention obligation, we will comply.
-Governance records and transaction history that are part of the permanent community ledger cannot be deleted but will be anonymised so they are no longer linked to your identity.
+Governance records and transaction history that form part of the permanent community ledger cannot be deleted but will be anonymised so they are no longer linked to your identity.

 Complaints